 KakoiJana Wildlife Sanctuary – An ideal spot for eco-tourism, Kakaijana was declared a reserve forest in April 1966.
 Located 15 km from Bongaigaon town, now it has been upgraded to be a wildlife sanctuary.
 The total area of the sanctuary is 20 sq km, it is home to rare and endangered species such as binturong, jungle fowl, pangolin, hornbill, leopard, porcupine, python, lesser adjutant, stork, flying squirrel, monitor lizard, barking deer, mongoose, and civets.
 Kalikapat, a hill spring, flows through this forest.
 There is an ancient Shiva temple on one of the hills.

 Rock Cut Caves – Rock Cut Caves at Jogighopa in Bongaigaon District is a testimony to the architectural excellence of the people of Assam during the ancient period.
-There are five caves on the banks of Brahmaputra River dating back to the Salasthambha period.
-The best preserved cave measures 2.60 m breadth, 1.90 m height and 1.8 m in depth.
+There are five caves on the banks of the Brahmaputra River dating back to the Salasthambha period.
+The best-preserved cave measures 2.60 m in breadth, 1.90 m in height and 1.8 m in depth.
 Flights of steps have been built on either side and a platform of mud masonry is found inside.

-Pancharatna - Pancharatna is a historical site situated on the Northern Bank of the river Brahmaputra, 30 kms from historical town of Abhayapuri, the Royal Kingdom of the Koch-Rajbongshi dynasty.
-Every year thousands of visitors pay visit to this important historical site, particularly on the day of Ashok-Ashtomi.
-Pancharatna boasts some ruins of a post Gupta temple and also some rock-cut ruins including a monolithic Buddhist Stupa.
+Pancharatna - Pancharatna is a historical site situated on the Northern Bank of the river Brahmaputra, 30 km from the historical town of Abhayapuri, the Royal Kingdom of the Koch-Rajbongshi dynasty.
+Every year thousands of visitors pay a visit to this important historical site, particularly on the day of Ashok-Ashtami.
+Pancharatna boasts some ruins of a post-Gupta temple and also some rock-cut ruins including a monolithic Buddhist Stupa.

-Bagheswari Temple (Bagheswari Hill, Bongaigaon Town) – The Bageswari Hill is located within the Bongaigaon town and surrounded by the Birjhora Tea Estate.
-The hill presents a natural watch tower to view the entire town and its surroundings.
+Bagheswari Temple (Bagheswari Hill, Bongaigaon Town) – Bageswari Hill is located within Bongaigaon town and is surrounded by the Birjhora Tea Estate.
+The hill presents a natural watchtower to view the entire town and its surroundings.
 Bageswari Temple, one of the oldest in Assam, is situated on the top of a hill.
 The hill also houses an ancient Shiva temple inside a stone cave and Baba Taraknath Temple.

-Lalmati Duramari Ganesh Temple – Lalmati Duramari Ganesh Temple is located 25 kms away from Bongaigaon Town and is one of the oldest temples in Assam.
-The temple lies on the Khagrapar Hill near Abhayapuri.
+Lalmati Duramari Ganesh Temple – Lalmati Duramari Ganesh Temple is located 25 km away from Bongaigaon Town and is one of the oldest temples in Assam.
+The temple lies on Khagrapar Hill near Abhayapuri.